aircooledcafe/securelee/_posts/2022-08-19-wiregurad-set-up.md

 `net.ipv6.conf.all.forwarding = 1`
 Check it's working by running `sudo sysctl -p`, it should return the above lines that were uncommented.

-I changed the interface setting son the Pi-Hole to be bound to eth0, so it will listen for DNS from devices connected through WWireguard outside of the home network, it's on the [DNS settings][piholedns] page.
+I changed the interface setting son the Pi-Hole to be bound to eth0, so it will listen for DNS from devices connected through Wireguard outside of the home network, it's on the [DNS settings][piholedns] page.
 Now to move onto the fun part and setup Wireguard.

 As the wireguard directory is root privilege only, we'll jump into a root shell and set up the server: